cuyu/cuyu.github.io/_posts/2017-09-04-Debug-Javascript-using-Webstorm.md

 In latest version of Webstorm, debugging the code of a React project is as easy as debugging JS code in normal html pages (thanks for the sourcemap, the debugger can recognize breakpoints in the code before pre-compiled by Babel).
 Please read [Debugging React apps created with Create React App in WebStorm](https://blog.jetbrains.com/webstorm/2017/01/debugging-react-apps/) for guides.

 In practice, I found that the breakpoint is not work when the first time page is rendered.
-In this situation, refreshing the page will solve the problem (Not sure if this is the bug of Webstorm).
+In this situation, refreshing the page will solve the problem (Not sure if this is the bug of Webstorm or not).